 3. Binding Financial Agreements after divorce.

 Despite the confusion around the terminology, prenuptial agreements or Binding Financial Agreements are not just for Hollywood movie stars or American courtroom dramas.
-A list of the advantages of Binding Financial Agreements can be found here.
+Find a list of the advantages of Binding Financial Agreements.